apache/causeway-site/content/getting-started/quickstart-archetype.md

 ### Running the App

+The `quickstart_wicket_restful_jdo` archetype generates two WAR files, one for the [wicket viewer](../components/viewers/wicket/about.html) and one for the [restfulobjects viewer](../components/viewers/wicket/about.html).
+You can deploy either or both.
+The wicket viewer WAR is built by the `viewer-wicket` module; the restful objects viewer WAR is built by the `viewer-restfulobjects` module.

+By default each run with JDO objectstore configured to use an in-memory HSQLDB connection.
+To share data between the webapps (or indeed to persist data between runs), you'll therefore need to reconfigure both webapps to use some other shared database connection.
+See the `persistor_datanucleus.properties` file for details.

-Once you've built the app, you can run it in a variety of ways.
+Once you've built the app (having reconfigured JDO if required), you can run either WAR in a variety of ways.

 The first is to simply deploying the generated WAR (`webapp/target/myapp-webapp-1.0-SNAPSHOT.war`) to a servlet container.